sefi0609/Python-Apps/Daily News Email/README.md

-This is a script to get the daily news from the Wall Street Journal,
+## Automate Daily News

-and send it to myself via email.
+This is a script to get the daily news from the Wall Street Journal, and send it to myself via email.
 I have used an API to get the articles (newsapi.org).
-Also i have used pythonanywhere to set a daily task to send myself those articles.
+Also, I have used Pythonanywhere to set a daily task to send myself those articles.

 ![image](https://github.com/sefi0609/Python-Apps/assets/81361291/4c26af91-5bf6-433c-aba3-39d7e5e8f907)